pactus-project/pactus.org/website/learn/blockchain/incentive/index.md

 and, for the main net, it sets one coin per block.

 This block reward serves as an incentive for validators to propose and validate new blocks on the blockchain.
-As a result, the total number of Pactus coins in circulation increases gradually over time as new blocks are added to the blockchain.
+As a result, the total number of Pactus coins in circulation increases gradually over time as new blocks re added to the blockchain.

 ![Token distribution in Bitcoin](/assets/images/bitcoin_token_distribution.png)